Macaulay Culkin grateful John Candy noticed dad's 'monster' behaviour

 The My Girl star branded his dad "narcissistic" and "abusive" and was willing to risk arrest when a judge said he "had to do visits" with his dad amid Kit's custody battle with his mother Patricia Brentrup.

-He said: "I wanted nothing to do with my f****** father.
+He said: "I wanted nothing to do with my father.
 Like, he was just the worst.

 “I told my lawyer, I said, ‘Yeah, I'm not doing that.’
 He said, ‘Well, you know, you'll be in contempt of court and this and that.’
 I go, ‘Okay.
 Well, how about this?
 I dare the judge to put me in jail for not wanting to visit [my] abusive father.
 I actually I'm gonna double down on that.
 I double dare him to arrest the most famous kid in the world."